-BI, defined by Dictionary.com, is the process of taking data and transforming it into actionable information that businesses can use to push their organization forward.
-The simplest example of this are the functions of Excel which can take your raw data and transform it into graphs and queries that allow businesses to draw conclusions and make decisions.
+BI is the process of taking data and transforming it into actionable information that businesses can use to push their organization forward.
+The simplest example of this is the functions of Excel which can take your raw data and transform it into graphs and queries that allow businesses to draw conclusions and make decisions.
 BI utilized in the Amazon marketing pyramid often uses market data and specializes it to the function of that specific software.
 For example, one service offered by SmartScout takes the entirety of Amazon’s “Frequently Bought Together” product data and transforms it into a map that shows which product pages are best to advertise on.

-This is a more advanced example of BI software’s capabilities, and is only one of many tools offered by SmartScout.
-Software suites with multiple tools are a great example of how BI has developed and why it’s become necessary to success.
+This is a more advanced example of BI software’s capabilities and is only one of many tools offered by SmartScout.
+Software suites with multiple tools are a great example of how BI has developed and why it’s become necessary for eCommerce success.

 The uptake of BI by players in the eCommerce ecosystem is not unwarranted.
-One major reason to use BI software is because it removes the likelihood of utilizing dirty data.
+One major reason for using BI software is that it removes the likelihood of utilizing dirty data.
 Dirty data is incomplete or inaccurate data used unknowingly and often hurts operations due to its inaccuracy.
 People utilizing dirty data are seldom aware they’re doing so, and have no method to assure their data is accurate.
 BI software provides assurance that their data is reliable, making these services highly sought after.

-A second reason to use BI is because it saves time.
+A second reason for using BI is that it saves time.
 Say you’re searching for new products to sell on Amazon.
 Instead of deciding what products may be on the rise and then determining whether or not you want to pursue them by going through each product type and looking at the competition and flaws, you can use product research tools.
 They tell you exactly how a product has trended, how many competitors are in the category, and determine the profitability of entering that category.

 Lastly, BI has impressive functionalities.
-Like the example above demonstrates, BI simplifies difficult processes and provides services based on data that is difficult to collect on an individual scale.
-This access to market data has allowed software developers to create specialized softwares with a range of functions that touch every part of the marketing pyramid.
+As the example above demonstrates, BI simplifies difficult processes and provides services based on data that is difficult to collect on an individual scale.
+This access to market data has allowed software developers to create specialized software with a range of functions that touch every part of the marketing pyramid.

 The marketing pyramid that we’ll use here consists of three tiers:

-BI softwares have been created for each tier of this pyramid to help in decision making and in operations.
+BI software has been created for each tier of this pyramid to help in decision-making and in operations.
 Let’s start at the bottom.

-Once you’ve decided which product you’re interested in, you can utilize listing and keyword optimization softwares to ensure that the product hits the ground running with it’s SEO performance.
-After launch, you can continue to use SmartScout to track how your product is doing in it’s category compared to competitors.
+Once you’ve decided which product you’re interested in, you can utilize listing and keyword optimization software to ensure that the product hits the ground running with its SEO performance.
+After launch, you can continue to use SmartScout to track how your product is doing in its category compared to competitors.